Campton, Bedfordshire

-Campton is a village and former civil parish, now in the parish of Campton and Chicksands, in the Central Bedfordshire district of Bedfordshire, England.
+Campton is a village in the civil parish of Campton and Chicksands, in the Central Bedfordshire district of Bedfordshire, England.
 It is about 9 mi south of Bedford, and is about 9 mi north-west from Letchworth and sits on a tributary of the River Ivel.
 It is just to the west of Shefford.
 The 13th century Church of All Saints is in the centre of the village.
-In 1961 the parish had a population of 358.

-It is within the Mid Bedfordshire parliamentary constituency, whose MP is currently Nadine Dorries of the Conservative Party.

 History

 Campton is mentioned in the Domesday Book.
 The entry reads: Chambeltone: Ralph de Lanquetot from Walter Giffard; Fulbert from Willian d'Eu; Thurstan.
 The name Campton is derived from a British stream name similar to the name Camel in Cornwall.

-On 1 April 1985 the parish was abolished and merged with Chicksands to form "Campton & Chicksands".
+Campton was an ancient parish in the Clifton Hundred of Bedfordshire.
+The parish historically included Shefford, which had its own chapel of ease from at least the 15th century.
+Parish functions under the poor laws from the 17th century onwards were administered separately for the chapelry of Shefford and the rest of Campton parish.
+As such, Shefford and Campton became separate civil parishes in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+Shefford remained part of the ecclesiastical parish of Campton until 1903.

+In 1985 the civil parish of Campton was merged with the neighbouring parish of Chicksands to become a new parish called Campton and Chicksands.
+At the 1981 census (the last before the abolition of the parish), Campton had a population of 1391.

+Governance

+Campton is in the Hitchin parliamentary constituency and the elected member is Alistair Strathern of the Labour Party.

+Education

+It is in the catchment zone for Robert Bloomfield Academy.
+It is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.